ruth1445/interpretability/README.md

 The 'black box' nature of AI simply means that we can feed them inputs and observe outputs, but we don't necessarily understand how they compute.

-The deeper problem: **polysemanticity**.
 When researchers examine individual neurons in neural networks, they find that single neurons respond to completely unrelated concepts.
-In vision models, a neuron fires for both cat faces AND car fronts.
-In language models, a neuron responds to academic citations, English dialogue, HTTP requests, AND Korean text simultaneously.

-This makes neurons useless as units of analysis.
-You can't reason about how a network works if you don't understand what individual components are computing.
+This would mean that one neuron responds to academic citations, English dialogue, HTTP requests, and Korean text simultaneously.
+This makes neurons almost useless as units of analysis.

 ## Solution